withertech/SteamScraper/docs/IMPORT.md

 # Custom data import
 The following describes how to import your own custom textual, artwork and / or video data into the resource cache for later use when generating game lists (enable game list generation mode simply by leaving out the `-s` command line option).

 NOTE 1: For any path in the following description, you can also add a platform subfolder.
-Skyscraper will auto-detect this and use it instead of the base import folder.
-For instance, you can create the folder `/home/USER/.skyscraper/import/amiga` and it will use that as base instead of `/home/USER/.skyscraper/import/` when importing for the `amiga` platform.
+Steamscraper will auto-detect this and use it instead of the base import folder.
+For instance, you can create the folder `/home/USER/.steamscraper/import/amiga` and it will use that as base instead of `/home/USER/.steamscraper/import/` when importing for the `amiga` platform.

 NOTE 2: Be sure to also check the `--cache edit` option [here](CLIHELP.md#--cache-editnewtype).

 ## Images and videos
 To import videos or images into the resource cache, use the following procedure:
 * Name your image or video file with the *exact* base name of the rom you wish to connect it to.
 Example: `Bubble Bobble.nes` will import images with a filename of `Bubble Bobble.jpg` or `Bubble Bobble.png` or other well-known image formats.
 As long as the base name is an *exact* match.
 Same goes for video files.
-I recommend only making use of well-known video formats since Skyscraper imports them directly without conversion (unless you convert them as described [here](CONFIGINI.md#videoconvertcommandconvertvideosh-i-o)), so they need to be supported directly by the frontend you plan to use.
+I recommend only making use of well-known video formats since Steamscraper imports them directly without conversion (unless you convert them as described [here](CONFIGINI.md#videoconvertcommandconvertvideosh-i-o)), so they need to be supported directly by the frontend you plan to use.
-* Place all of your images or videos in the `/home/USER/.skyscraper/import/screenshots`, `covers`, `logos`, `marquees`, `steamgrids`, `heroes` or `videos` folders.
+* Place all of your images or videos in the `/home/USER/.steamscraper/import/screenshots`, `covers`, `logos`, `marquees`, `steamgrids`, `heroes` or `videos` folders.
-* Now run Skyscraper with `Skyscraper -p <PLATFORM> -s import`.
+* Now run Steamscraper with `Steamscraper -p <PLATFORM> -s import`.
 If you named your files correctly, they will now be imported.
 Look for the green 'YES' in the output at the rom(s) you've placed files for.
 This will tell you if it succeeded or not.
 * The data is now imported into the resource cache.
 To make use of if read [here](#how-to-actually-use-the-data).

 ### Special note for videos
 If you are importing videos, you also need to add the command line flag `--flags videos` for this to work.
 Videos aren't imported or scraped by default, since it is considered a huge disk space hog.
 So keep this in mind if you want to import videos into the cache.
 If you plan on always using videos, consider adding this option to the [config.ini](CONFIGINI.md) instead.

 ## Textual data (publisher, players, rating and so on)
-Skyscraper also allows you to import textual data for any rom you have in your collection.
+Steamscraper also allows you to import textual data for any rom you have in your collection.
 All you need to do is to prepare files for each rom with an *exactly* matching base name.
 For instance `Bubble Bobble.nes` should have a file called `Bubble Bobble.txt` or `Bubble Bobble.xml` or whatever suffix you want to use.
 The suffix is not important.
-What *is* important is that you place all of these raw data files into the `/home/USER/.skyscraper/import/textual` folder.
-And then you need to make a definitions file so Skyscraper has a recipe for these files.
+What *is* important is that you place all of these raw data files into the `/home/USER/.steamscraper/import/textual` folder.
+And then you need to make a definitions file so Steamscraper has a recipe for these files.

 ### Textual data definitions file
-In order for Skyscraper to understand your textual data files, it needs a recipe.
+In order for Steamscraper to understand your textual data files, it needs a recipe.
 Or a definition of your format if you like.
 The format is completely up to you.
-The file must be placed at `/home/USER/.skyscraper/import/definitions.dat`.
+The file must be placed at `/home/USER/.steamscraper/import/definitions.dat`.
 Here follows a few examples with a matching data file for comparison:

 #### Example 1
-Definitions file: `/home/USER/.skyscraper/import/definitions.dat`
+Definitions file: `/home/USER/.steamscraper/import/definitions.dat`
 ```
 <game>
   <title>###TITLE###</title>